dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/configuration-api-overview.md

 ## Features

-*This API is currently in `Alpha state` and only available on gRPC.
-An HTTP1.1 supported version with this URL syntax `/v1.0/configuration` will be available before the API becomes stable.*
+*This API is currently in `Alpha` state and only available on gRPC.
+An HTTP1.1 supported version with this URL syntax `/v1.0/configuration` will be available before the API is certified into `Stable` state.*

 ## Next steps
 Follow these guides on: